GET HELP NOW - email us

 There are many factors that make serious medical errors likely.
 One single incident of medical malpractice can have many contributing factors.
 In some cases, a complication can be caused by an individual’s carelessness.
 In others, a patient might suffer harm because of a medical facility’s institutional failings.
 However, it is often the case that a hospital’s practices and an individual’s mistakes are to blame.

-Examples of factors that contribute to medical malpractice include:
+Examples of factors that contribute to hospital medical malpractice include:

 • Overworked or fatigued workers